godotengine/godot-website/collections/_article/godot-3-renderer-design-explained.md

 * Users have to learn a complex shading language.
 * That language is not fully taken advantage of, because code must be fitted along the engine's internal shaders.
 * Users need to learn not only the language, but how the engine internals work regarding shaders.
-* A very harcoded way of passing user data to shaders is often used.
+* A very hardcoded way of passing user data to shaders is often used.

 The advantage may be that users can freely modify the full engine shaders, but at the end of the day this modification ability is limited to not breaking how the engine interacts with them.
 To make matters worse, it just excludes a huge amount of users from writing their own shaders due to the high complexity in this process.